goadesign/model/README.md

 the parent element names separated by slashes (/) and the name of the element.
 For example the path of the component 'C' in the container 'CO' and software system 'S' is 'S/CO/C'.
-The path can be relative when the reference is made within a scoped function.
-For example when adding an element to a view that is scoped to a parent element.
+The path can be relative when the reference is made within a scoped function, for example when adding an element to a view that is scoped to a parent element.

 ### Syntax